 Contributors include: Chief Oren Lyons, Thich Nhat Hanh, Sandra Ingerman, Joanna Macy, Sister Miriam MacGillis, Satish Kumar, Vandana Shiva, Fr.
 Richard Rohr, Bill Plotkin, Jules Cashford, Wendell Berry, Winona LaDuke, Mary Evelyn Tucker, Brian Swimme, and others.

-Published by The Golden Sufi Center, July 1, 2013
+Published by The Golden Sufi Center (link is external)

 Bookstores and Trade: a complete list of US and international distributors.

 Academic orders: Visit our Education page for desk copy and order information.